Select Page

 • History class: By the end of class, students will be able to explain how technological advancements during WWI affected soldiers, as evidenced by creating a main claim and supporting that claim with primary and secondary source documents.

-To create lessons that focus on achieving learning goals, following the backward design model is helpful.
-First, start planning with what you ultimately want your students to know.
-Then, create a sequence of activities, assignments, problems, projects, presentations, etc., to get them to achieve the academic goal.
 After identifying the learning objectives and essential questions for your lesson, you will want to decide how you will present information to the class.
-Start by designing engaging learning activities to help students develop their skills, reach proficiency, and assess whether students met the learning targets.
+Start by designing engaging learning activities to help students develop their skills, reach proficiency and assess whether students met the learning targets.

 Choose how students will experience instructional content

-There are several ways that teachers can convey the desired content to the class such as presenting information with a Google Slideshow during a lecture or discussion while students take notes.
-Teachers can also prerecord instructional content through videos that learners view asynchronously before the class and can put the ideas into practice the next day with teacher guidance and appropriate supplemental activities in a blended learning format.
-Hāpara Workspace is a learning platform that seamlessly allows teachers to post lessons online and organize the content by learning objectives.
-Students can access articles, videos and assignments to understand and practice a desired skill and submit materials all in one place.
+There are several ways that educators can convey the lesson to the class, such as presenting information with a Google Slideshow during a discussion while learners take notes.
+Educators can also prerecord instructional content through videos that learners view asynchronously before the class.
+Then they can put the ideas into practice the next day with educator guidance and appropriate supplemental activities in a blended learning format.

 CCSS Grade 10 English Language Arts: Persuasive Techniques in Fiction & Non-Fiction Texts